Eriodictyon

-Eriodictyon is a genus of plants known by the common name yerba santa within the Hydrophylloideae subfamily of the borage family, Boraginaceae.
+Eriodictyon is a genus of plants known by the common name yerba santa within the family Namaceae.
 They are distributed throughout the southwestern United States and Mexico.

 Description

 Most species grow as either perennial herbs or shrubs.
 They grow in a prostrate to ascending or erect stance.
 The stems are characterized by shredding barking.
 The leaves are cauline and alternate.
 The inflorescence is generally open and terminal.
 The corolla is funnel to urn shaped, and white, lavender or purple, and generally hairy on the abaxial surface.
 The sexual organs of the plant, including the stamens, filaments, and ovaries, are also generally hairy.
 The fruits are 1 to 3 mm wide.
 The fruits are schizocarpic, and not all mericarpids are fertile.
 The seeds are striated, and colored a dark brown or black.

 Taxonomy

 Etymology

 It includes California yerba santa (Eriodictyon californica), along with other similarly named plants.
 Yerba santa means "sacred herb" in the Spanish language.
 The name Eriodictyon, from the Greek erio + dictyon refers to the wooly surface of the abaxial leaves.